 Regular practice with previous year papers and a strategic preparation plan will strengthen subject knowledge and improve time management skills.
 Students must follow the tips shared by experts as follows:

-Understand the syllabus: Familiarize yourself with the CUET 2026 exam syllabus to know what topics will be covered, allowing you to focus on relevant areas.
+Understand the syllabus: Familiarise yourself with the CUET 2026 exam syllabus to know what topics will be covered, allowing you to focus on relevant areas.

 Verify clarification: If you have any doubts or questions, don't hesitate to ask your teachers or classmates for clarification.